bripfaff/IDD-Fa18-Lab3/README.md

 **a.
 Describe the voltage change over the sensing range of the sensor.
 A sketch of voltage vs. distance would work also.
 Does it match up with what you expect from the datasheet?**

+The proximity sensor follows an exponential read out as we approach it.
+As seen below on the graph as you get closer and closer it starts to quickly increase its read out of proximity.

 **b.
 Upload your merged code to your lab report repository and link to it here.**

 ## Part D. Logging values to the EEPROM and reading them back